-(ii) “On-lending” means loans sanctioned by banks to eligible intermediaries for onward lending for creation of priority sector assets.
-The average maturity of priority sector assets thus created by the eligible intermediaries should be co-terminus with maturity of the bank loan.
+(ii) “On-lending” means loans sanctioned by banks to eligible intermediaries for onward lending for the creation of priority sector assets.
+The average maturity of priority sector assets thus created by the eligible intermediaries should be co-terminus with the maturity of the bank loan.

 (iii) Contingent liabilities/off-balance sheet items do not form part of priority sector achievement.
 However, foreign banks with less than 20 branches have an option to reckon the Credit Equivalent of Off-Balance Sheet Exposures (CEOBE) extended to borrowers for eligible priority sector activities for achievement of priority sector target, subject to the condition that the CEOBE (both priority sector and non-priority sector excluding interbank exposure) should be added to the Adjusted Net Bank Credit (ANBC) in the denominator for computation of PSL targets.